tsssss/geopack/README.md

 # slib
-This is a third party IDL library, which is developed by Sheng Tian, tian@physics.umn.edu.
+Sheng Tian's IDL library.

+The library includes
+1, ./sgraph.
+Generate same output on computer screen, in pdf and in png.
-The library includes routines that facilitates scientific research, including a graphical plotting system called sgraphics, a sub-library on CDF I/O, a sub-library that loads data from various spacecraft missions.
+2, ./cdf.
+A sub-library on CDF I/O.
+3, ./sread.
+A sub-library that loads data from various spacecraft missions.
+(To be added.)
+4, etc.